 The original concept of the fiber laser was recognized because it was a laser that could propagate through fibers.

 The reason for being able to propagate through the optical fiber is precise because of its wavelength of 1.08μm.

-The advantage of using optical fibers for propagation is the long life of the optical components and the high maintenance performance.
+The advantage of using optical fibers for propagation is the long life of the optical components and the high reliability and low maintenance requirements.

-CO2 laser cutting machines transmit laser light from the oscillator to the processing point with the aid of reflect lens, generally in an optical path that is isolated from the outside air.
+CO2 laser cutting machines transmit laser light from the oscillator to the processing point with the aid of a reflective lens, generally in an optical path that is isolated from the outside air.

 In addition, the reflector itself will wear out from absorbing small amounts of laser energy and will need to be replaced.

-So it requires a certain amount of technical skills and management to maintain proper operations.
+Therefore, maintaining proper operations requires a certain amount of technical skills and management.

-In addition, if the transmission path is above the minimum curvature of the guiding fiber, the path can be freely determined, so it is easy to adjust and maintain.
+In addition, if the transmission path is above the minimum curvature of the guiding fiber, the path can be freely determined, making it easy to adjust and maintain.

 The two also differ in the process of laser generation (laser oscillator construction).

-In addition, we can also try to compare them in terms of operating costs such as power consumption.
+Additionally, we can compare them in terms of operating costs such as power consumption.

-Therefore, considering the power consumption of the laser cutting machine, the fiber laser cutting machine can be operated with about 1/3 of the power consumption of the CO2 laser cutting machine, which can be said to be a very energy-efficient laser cutting machine.
+Therefore, a fiber laser cutting machine can be operated with about 1/3 of the power consumption of a CO2 laser cutting machine.
+This makes it a highly energy-efficient laser cutting machine.